Easy Teriyaki Chicken Meal Prep Simple and Tasty Dish

 For a complete meal, I like using jasmine rice.
 It has a nice aroma and fluffy texture.
 Add some colorful veggies like broccoli and bell peppers.
 They bring crunch and nutrients.

 Lastly, sprinkle chopped green onions and sesame seeds on top.
 They enhance the dish’s look and taste.
 This Easy Teriyaki Chicken Meal Prep is simple and delicious!
-You can find the Full Recipe for more details on how to make it.

 Step-by-Step Instructions